LiquidSmokeX64/coffee/README.md

 The standard installation script for a standard Arch Linux is kinda broken, and incomplete to assembe an actually functional environment.

-Coffee Linux aims to correcting this problem through a much simpler script that assembles the OS via a series of questions to cater to exactly what you want.
+Coffee Linux aims to correct this problem through a much simpler script that assembles the OS via a series of questions to cater to exactly what you want.

-I have chosen to provide a KDE Live environment to the iso, because connecting to the internet in a basic ArchIso can be difficult or scary for first time linux users.
+I have chosen to provide a KDE Live environment to the iso, and is the default installed Desktop Environment.

+The entire installation process features a default setup in case one just wants to hit "Enter" a few times and be done.

 With Coffee Linux there is no longer any confusing guides to follow, no need to use a forked distro like Manjaro.
 You can have real Arch Linux, don't settle for second best.